ad-repo/daily-workspace/README.md

   - Lists are independent of dates (persistent organization)
   - Navigate from list entries back to their daily note
   - Create new entries directly from list view
-  - Search and filter by lists
+  - Search and filter by lists and labels
+  - **Optimistic UI Updates**: Instant feedback when adding/removing from lists
 - **Pinned Entries**: Auto-copy important entries to future days
   - Pin any card to have it automatically appear on all future days
   - Perfect for recurring tasks, daily reminders, or ongoing work